Pertussis

 Patients treated at home should be isolated, particularly from susceptible infants, for at least 4 weeks from disease onset and until symptoms have subsided.

-Antibiotics given during the catarrhal stage may ameliorate the disease.
-After paroxysms are established, antibiotics usually have no clinical effect but are recommended to limit spread.
+Antibiotics given during the catarrhal stage have been found to help ameliorate the disease.
+After paroxysms are established, antibiotics have been found to have a limited clinical effect but are recommended to limit spread.

 Antibiotics should also be used for bacterial complications (eg, bronchopneumonia, otitis media).